FirstEnergy (NYSE:FE) Updates FY23 Earnings Guidance

 FirstEnergy (NYSE:FE – Get Free Report) issued an update on its FY23 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $2.44-2.64 for the period, compared to the consensus earnings per share estimate of $2.54.
 FirstEnergy also updated its FY 2023 guidance to $2.44-$2.64 EPS.

 FirstEnergy (NYSE:FE – Get Free Report) last issued its quarterly earnings results on Tuesday, August 1st.
-The utilities provider reported $0.47 earnings per share for the quarter, topping analysts’ consensus estimates of $0.46 by $0.01.
-The company had revenue of $3.01 billion for the quarter, compared to the consensus estimate of $2.89 billion.
-FirstEnergy had a net margin of 3.55% and a return on equity of 12.44%.
-As a group, sell-side analysts anticipate that FirstEnergy will post 2.53 EPS for the current fiscal year.
+The utilities provider reported $0.47 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.46 by $0.01.
+FirstEnergy had a return on equity of 12.44% and a net margin of 3.55%.
+The company had revenue of $3.01 billion for the quarter, compared to analyst estimates of $2.89 billion.
+As a group, equities research analysts expect that FirstEnergy will post 2.53 earnings per share for the current fiscal year.

-FE has been the topic of a number of research analyst reports.
-Guggenheim cut their price target on shares of FirstEnergy from $46.00 to $44.00 in a report on Friday, July 7th.
-Bank of America upped their price objective on shares of FirstEnergy from $38.00 to $39.00 and gave the company an underperform rating in a report on Friday, April 14th.
-StockNews.com assumed coverage on shares of FirstEnergy in a report on Thursday, May 18th.
+Several equities analysts have recently issued reports on the company.
+Guggenheim decreased their price target on FirstEnergy from $46.00 to $44.00 in a research note on Friday, July 7th.
+Bank of America lifted their price target on FirstEnergy from $38.00 to $39.00 and gave the company an underperform rating in a research note on Friday, April 14th.
+Morgan Stanley lifted their price target on FirstEnergy from $45.00 to $46.00 and gave the company an overweight rating in a research note on Friday, July 21st.
+Finally, StockNews.com began coverage on FirstEnergy in a report on Thursday, May 18th.
 They set a hold rating on the stock.
-Finally, Morgan Stanley upped their price objective on shares of FirstEnergy from $45.00 to $46.00 and gave the company an overweight rating in a report on Friday, July 21st.
-One analyst has rated the stock with a sell rating, four have assigned a hold rating and three have given a buy rating to the stock.
-According to MarketBeat, FirstEnergy currently has a consensus rating of Hold and a consensus target price of $42.71.
+One equities research analyst has rated the stock with a sell rating, four have issued a hold rating and three have issued a buy rating to the stock.
+Based on data from MarketBeat.com, FirstEnergy currently has an average rating of Hold and a consensus target price of $42.71.

-A number of institutional investors and hedge funds have recently modified their holdings of the company.
-Meeder Asset Management Inc. lifted its position in FirstEnergy by 3.2% during the fourth quarter.
-Meeder Asset Management Inc. now owns 8,167 shares of the utilities provider’s stock valued at $343,000 after buying an additional 257 shares during the period.
-Snowden Capital Advisors LLC lifted its position in FirstEnergy by 2.2% during the first quarter.
-Snowden Capital Advisors LLC now owns 13,241 shares of the utilities provider’s stock valued at $530,000 after buying an additional 287 shares during the period.
-CENTRAL TRUST Co lifted its position in FirstEnergy by 12.2% during the third quarter.
-CENTRAL TRUST Co now owns 3,127 shares of the utilities provider’s stock valued at $115,000 after buying an additional 340 shares during the period.
-Gamco Investors INC. ET AL lifted its position in FirstEnergy by 0.7% during the first quarter.
-Gamco Investors INC. ET AL now owns 51,111 shares of the utilities provider’s stock valued at $2,048,000 after buying an additional 364 shares during the period.
-Finally, Baird Financial Group Inc. lifted its position in FirstEnergy by 1.5% during the fourth quarter.
-Baird Financial Group Inc. now owns 24,997 shares of the utilities provider’s stock valued at $1,048,000 after buying an additional 368 shares during the period.
-85.35% of the stock is owned by hedge funds and other institutional investors.
+Several hedge funds and other institutional investors have recently bought and sold shares of FE.
+Meeder Asset Management Inc. lifted its stake in FirstEnergy by 3.2% in the fourth quarter.
+Meeder Asset Management Inc. now owns 8,167 shares of the utilities provider’s stock valued at $343,000 after purchasing an additional 257 shares during the last quarter.
+Snowden Capital Advisors LLC lifted its position in shares of FirstEnergy by 2.2% during the first quarter.
+Snowden Capital Advisors LLC now owns 13,241 shares of the utilities provider’s stock worth $530,000 after acquiring an additional 287 shares in the last quarter.
+CENTRAL TRUST Co lifted its position in shares of FirstEnergy by 12.2% during the third quarter.
+CENTRAL TRUST Co now owns 3,127 shares of the utilities provider’s stock worth $115,000 after acquiring an additional 340 shares in the last quarter.
+Gamco Investors INC. ET AL lifted its position in shares of FirstEnergy by 0.7% during the first quarter.
+Gamco Investors INC. ET AL now owns 51,111 shares of the utilities provider’s stock worth $2,048,000 after acquiring an additional 364 shares in the last quarter.
+Finally, Baird Financial Group Inc. lifted its position in shares of FirstEnergy by 1.5% during the fourth quarter.
+Baird Financial Group Inc. now owns 24,997 shares of the utilities provider’s stock worth $1,048,000 after acquiring an additional 368 shares in the last quarter.
+85.35% of the stock is owned by institutional investors and hedge funds.

 About FirstEnergy